|

 Brooking through injury and a mysterious set of inconsistencies in the kits that

-because the players had complained that those worn against Czechoslovakia had
+because the players had complained that the red polyester ones worn against

 been too heavy for the hot conditions.
 The suppliers took the opportunity to